dgodovich/personal_logseq/pages/Deepika Project.md

 		- Read protocols of these single cell papers and other papers from Elaine Fuchs' lab and find some common threads to try this soon (next week?)
 			- Starting with adult skins that don't mean much / not useful
 - To dos
-	- TODO Get the flow data from the Toettcher sorter
+	- DONE Get the flow data from the Toettcher sorter
 	- DONE Get a list / suggestions for cell strainers
 	- DONE Re-read epidermis dissociation protocols because that didn't work very well collapsed:: true